Breach of employment contract

 In some cases, the company may be able to claim damages for losses suffered due to the employee’s breach.
 For instance, if a member of staff quits without giving contractual notice, the employing company may be able to sue for damages: specifically, these relate to any losses suffered due to lack of staff in the short term or expenses acquired from having to quickly replace this employee.

-Furthermore, many contracts restrict employees’ post employment activity.
+Furthermore, many contracts restrict employees’ post-employment activity.
 As such, if a staff-member abruptly quits, as described above, to work for a competitor, or him or herself, the employer may be able to claim for an injunction, especially if the employee is in possession of confidential material that they are not allowed to share or possess, once their employment is terminated.
 If the contract of employment contains Post Termination Restrictive Covenants, it is important that an employee understands the potential ramifications in the event of a breach.

 Furthermore, if an employer fails to pay an employee or pays less than the stated amount, this could amount to an unauthorised deduction of wages.
 An employee could take this up via an Employment Tribunal, likely resulting in an award equal to the lost pay.